sous-chefs/rvm/README.md

 Action    |Description                   |Default
 ----------|------------------------------|-------
-install   |Install a gem - if version is provided, install that specific version. |Yes upgrade   |Upgrade a gem - if version is provided, upgrade to that specific version|
+install   |Install a gem - if version is provided, install that specific version. |Yes upgrade   |Upgrade a gem - if version is provided, upgrade to that specific version.|
 remove    |Remove a gem.|
 purge     |Purge a gem.|